pass-by-reference/snippets/react-js-to-ts/create-react-app.md

 - Add types to your props and states
 - Download types for your react dependencies.
 This depends on your project.

-You can find some of them here: https://www.npmjs.com/~types
+You can find the list of types here: https://www.npmjs.com/~types